Study level

 Knowledge control

-Final exam with a possible second session.
+Final exam with possible second session.

 Syllabus

-Reminder of thermodynamics and differential calculus
+Reminders of thermodynamics and differential calculus

 Derivation of functions of several variables – Thermodynamic variables – Fundamental principle of thermodynamics – Justification from Boltzmann's formula – Evolution of non-isolated systems – Thermodynamic potentials F and G and link with the entropy of the universe – Thermodynamic functions and equations of state

-II The Micro-Canonical Ensemble N V E
+II The NVE Micro-Canonical Ensemble

-III Other thermodynamic assemblies
+III Other thermodynamic sets

 Applications: heat capacities of solids and gases, equilibria in the atmosphere, sedimentation, regular solutions, thermodynamic phase separations, liquid/vapor equilibria, complexation in solution, adsorption on a surface (Langmuir isotherm, BET)